dikortis/LetsTalkETC/Episodes/Episode_5.md

-you really need to be skeptical you really need to rely upon your own ability to distinguish fact from fiction and what I like about athyrium classic is that as an open platform it lights everyone equally to be involved and then the community determines who is
+you really need to be skeptical you really need to rely upon your own ability to distinguish fact from fiction and what I like about ethereum classic is that as an open platform it lights everyone equally to be involved and then the community determines who is